-A colon cancer screening is a routine colonoscopy that is recommended beginning at the age of 50 for the general population and the age of 45 for African Americans, when the risk of colon cancer rises 90 percent.
+A colon cancer screening is a routine colonoscopy that is recommended beginning at the age of 45, when the risk of colon cancer rises 90 percent.
 For individuals who have a family history of colon cancer, routine colon cancer screenings should begin when they are 10 years younger than the family member received his/her diagnosis.
 A colonoscopy is the “gold standard” for colon cancer screening, as it both prevents and detects colon cancer.

 Who Needs a Colon Cancer Screening?

 Everyone aged 45 or older needs a colon cancer screening.
 Ninety percent of colon cancer cases are diagnosed in people over the age of 50, which is why routine screening colonoscopies are recommended for this age group.
 However, there are some individuals who need to be screened for colon cancer earlier than age 45 and sometimes with greater frequency, depending on your medical and family history.

 Some individuals will need to get routine colon cancer screenings before the age of 45.
 You will need to get screened for colon cancer, if: